rust-lang/rfcs/text/0000-array_into_iter_move.md

 - a type `array::IntoIter` is created.
 The `array::into_iter` method is implemented.
 - Inside the method:
-  * Transmute the array so it has `ManuallyDrop<T>` signature.
-This should be memory safe.
+  * Wrap the array with `ManuallyDrop`.
   * Create a `IntoIter` struct with contents moved.
 - Inside the iterator:
-  * Keep track of valid range (index) and move items out as `next()` is called.
+  * Keep track of valid range (index) and move (`ptr::read`) items out as `next()` is called.
   * Don't forget to drop the items if the iterator itself is dropped in middle.
+This should be done with `drop_in_place`.

+We should add a lint for redundant Vec in clippy to promote the use of this.

 # Drawbacks
 [drawbacks]: #drawbacks